bigmeaningsmall/BMS-AudioManager/README.md

 ---
+#### currently rearchitecting the audiomanager!
+1.2 package is working but repo is in a fluid state atm..
+---
 # BMS Audio Manager

 The BMS Audio Manager is a Unity-based audio management system that allows you to play, pause, and stop background music (BGM), ambient audio, and sound effects (SFX) using event-based triggers or direct method calls from your scripts.